What Is Cash-on-Cash Return?

-Upon completion, if you sell the property for $160,000, and after all rehab, financing and closing costs are paid, walk away with a $6,000 profit.
+Then you turn around and sell the property for $160,000.
+After all rehab, financing, and closing costs are paid, you’ll walk away with a $6,000 profit.

 $6,000 earned / $12,000 cash invested = 50%

-But what if you sold the property for $155,000 instead, walking away with only $1,000 for your troubles?
-That lower profit puts your cash-on-cash return at around 8%.
+This time, what if you sold the property for $155,000 instead?
+Then, somehow, you walk away with only $1,000 for your troubles.

 $1,000 earned / $12,000 cash invested = 8%

-Every expense affects your cash-on-cash return because it’s all presumably coming out of your pocket and NOT being financed with OPM (other people’s money).
-Property taxes, insurance, repairs, maintenance, closing costs.
-If you buy a rental property, your vacancy rate and property management expenses eat into your returns.
+In summary, every expense affects your cash-on-cash return because it presumably comes out of your pocket and is not financed with OPM (other people’s money).
+That includes property taxes, insurance, repairs, maintenance, and closing costs.
+If you buy a rental property, your vacancy rate and property management expenses will also affect your returns.

 In the example above, the investor earned a 50% cash-on-cash return flipping a property over the course of a few months.
-That kind of return and turnaround time is unheard of in most other investments, and leverage is what makes it possible.
+That kind of return and turnaround time are unheard of in most other investments.
+This is possible only with leverage.

-Of course, financing not only reduces your cash investment, but it also raises your expenses.
-Every extra dollar you borrow means higher interest and fees.
+However, leverage is a double-edged sword.
+While leverage reduces your cash investment, it also raises your expenses in the long run—every extra dollar you loan means higher interest and fees.

 $8,400 earnings/$100,000 cash investment = 8.4%